agmt5989/cf/README.md

 ### Dependencies
 ##### 1. AWS account
-You would require to have an AWS account to be able to build cloud infrastructures.
+You would require to have an AWS account to be able to build cloud infrastructure.

 ##### 2. VS code editor
 An editor would be helpful to visualize the image as well as code.
 Download the VS Code editor [here](https://code.visualstudio.com/download).